-A tilt mounting makes it possible for you to angle your flat-screen TV down towards where you are sitting.
+A tilt mounting allows you to angle your flat-screen TV down towards where you are sitting.
 This makes watching TV much more comfortable.
 When you aren’t using the TV, it can be pushed back up against the wall where it looks like any mirror or piece of art would above the fireplace.

 A full-motion mount will tilt down for you as well as swivel.
 This is accomplished with an extension arm that brings the TV out away from the wall.
-When it is pulled out, you can tilt it up or down and turn it from the left or the right.
+You can tilt it up or down and turn it from the left or right when it is pulled out.
 When you are done watching TV, it can be put back into its original position.

-Unfortunately, there are two big concerns with this idea.
-If the fireplace is a gas or wood-burning fireplace, the heat is too much for your TV to handle.
-These types of fireplaces also have the higher mantels that make TV viewing uncomfortable.
+Unfortunately, there are two significant concerns with this idea.
+If the fireplace is a gas or wood-burning fireplace, it’s too much heat for your TV to handle.
+These types of fireplaces also have higher mantels that make TV viewing uncomfortable.

 Electric versions also produce less heat.
-With the average one containing a 5,000 BTU heater or smaller, there isn’t enough heat escaping to damage your TV overhead.
-They are affordable too, especially if you take advantage of payment plans and financing offered by Magikflame.
+There isn’t enough heat escaping to damage your TV overhead.
+The average one contains a 5,000 BTU heater or smaller.
+They are also affordable.
+Especially if you take advantage of the payment plans and financing offered by MagikFlame.

-Those without an existing fireplace can purchase a freestanding unit, while homeowners with a traditional built-in fireplace can buy an electric fireplace insert that they can place in the opening of the existing fireplace.
+Those without an existing fireplace can purchase a freestanding unit.
+In contrast, homeowners with a traditional built-in fireplace can buy an electric fireplace insert that they can place in the opening of the existing fireplace.
 Installation is easy.
 You only need to clean out the fireplace opening and slide the electric fireplace insert in.
-Plug-in the unit, and it is ready to use.
+Plug in the unit, and it is ready to use.

-For a contemporary look, you can install a wall-mounted electric unit and place the TV directly above it.
-As long as the heat is expelled from the bottom of the fireplace instead of the top, your TV is safe.
+You can install a wall-mounted electric unit and place the TV directly above it for a contemporary look.
+Your TV is safe if the heat is expelled from the bottom of the fireplace instead of the top.

-Is it safe to put TV above electric fireplace?
-In addition to a safer level of heat than with a gas or wood-burning fireplace, electric versions often incorporate features that make it easy to have your television above it.
+Is it safe to put a TV above an electric fireplace in the bedroom?
+In addition to a safer heat level than a gas or wood-burning fireplace, electric versions often incorporate features that make it easy to have your television above it.

-Media mantels provide plenty of room for your Samsung TV to sit on top, and they have storage for the cable box and other equipment underneath the mantel.
+Media mantels provide plenty of room for your Samsung TV to sit on top.
+They have storage for the cable box and other equipment underneath the mantel.
 A hidden door can be opened to reveal these devices while watching TV.
 When you are finished, you can close the door for a beautiful, clutter-free look.

 Console fireplaces are stylish entertainment centers that include the look and feel of a real fire.
-They have ample room for a TV on top with plenty of shelving for equipment as well as DVDs and BluRay.
-You can choose from open designs that allow you to see all of your electronics, totally concealed options with doors to hide everything, or elegant pieces with beautiful glass doors.
+They have ample room for a TV on top with plenty of shelving for equipment, DVDs, and Blu-ray.
+You can choose from open designs that allow you to see all your electronics, totally concealed options with doors to hide everything, or elegant pieces with beautiful glass doors.

-You may be wondering why homeowners would be so determined to mount their TV over the fireplace when there are so many things to take into consideration.
-The reason is the benefits to this arrangement.
-Now that we know how to safely mount the TV above the fireplace, let’s look at the benefits that this layout provides.
+You may wonder why homeowners would be so determined to mount their TVs over the fireplace when there are so many things to consider.
+The reason is the benefits of this arrangement.
+Now that we know how to safely mount the TV above the fireplace, let’s look at this layout’s benefits.

 While flat-screen TVs and modern media consoles are designed to be quite streamlined already, it is always nice to be able to free up a little more floor space in the living room.

-Creating large focal points by combining the TV and fireplace eliminates the competition between these two main features in the room.
+Creating a focal point by combining the TV and fireplace eliminates the competition between these two main features in the room.
 Instead of having to decide whether to center the furniture around either the fireplace or the TV, the furniture layout is immediately simplified.

-Is it safe to put TV above electric fireplace?
+Is it safe to put a TV above an electric fireplace?
 The answer is yes.
 These fireplaces won’t produce the intense heat that a wood-burning or gas fireplace will.
 That means that your TV and other electronics will be safe from damage.
 These electric units are energy-efficient and affordable as well as beautiful.
-They are available in a variety of surround and mantel styles so it is easy to find one that will compliment your home decor.
+They are available in a variety of surround and mantel styles, so it is easy to find one that will complement your home décor.

-Once you understand how Magikflame is built, you will realize you can count on the 5,200 BTU heater for warmth and comfort.
+Once you understand how MagikFlame is built, you will realize you can count on the 5,200 BTU heater for warmth and comfort.
 It easily takes the chill off while supplementing your existing heat source.
-Highly efficient, these fireplaces help you keep your monthly energy bill low.
+Highly efficient, these modern electric fireplaces help you keep your monthly energy bill low.

-The Magikflame story begins with Howard Birnbaum.
+The MagikFlame story begins with Howard Birnbaum.
 An avid entrepreneur and tech geek, he never set out to start a fireplace company.
 While shopping in a Costco, he spotted an electric unit fireplace and decided to have a closer look.
-Thinking it would be a nice addition to his own home, he was disappointed as he got closer to the fireplace.
+Thinking it would be an excellent addition to his own home, he was disappointed as he got closer to the fireplace.
 Having worked on special effects for movies like Harry Potter and The Matrix, he found the flames to lack realism.

 This is what prompted Mr. Birnbaum to develop a more realistic flame effect.
 He decided to use a video of a real fire to produce the look of flames.
-He added crackling sounds, and he had a Florida company that worked on TV and movie sets design the surround and mantel.
-The result was a fireplace that others soon took notice of and wanted to have in their own homes.
+He added crackling sounds, and he had a Florida company that worked on TV and movie sets to design the surround and mantel.
+The result was a fireplace that others soon noticed and wanted to have in their own homes.

-The first Magikflame fireplaces were sold on Amazon with great success.
+The first MagikFlame fireplaces were sold on Amazon with great success.
 It was a trip to Disney that further inspired Mr. Birnbaum’s creativity.
 While on a ride through The Haunted Mansion at Disney, he became fascinated with the holographic technology used to make ghosts dance before his eyes.
-He soon found a way to use this concept for even more realistic flames.
+He soon found a way to use this concept for an even more realistic fireplace flame.
 Today, his patented state-of-the-art holographic technology is available for you to enjoy in your own home.

-So, is it safe to put TV above electric fireplace?
+So, is it safe to put a TV above an electric fireplace?
 The answer is yes.
-While a gas fireplace or wood fireplace produces an intense heat that can damage your TV, electric units provide a comfortable heat that is much safer to your electronics.
+While a gas fireplace or wood fireplace produces intense heat that can damage your TV, electric units provide a comfortable heat that is much safer for your electronics.
 While heat rises naturally, an electric unit includes blowers that direct the heat into the room instead of up.

-Placing the television above the fireplace makes it much easier to arrange the furniture, and with the proper wall mounting kit, you can comfortably enjoy hours of watching movies or binging your favorite shows at eye level.
-You won’t be sacrificing the look and feel of a cozy fire in the process.
-Instead, you will have an easy to control, realistic warmth and ambiance that is safe and energy efficient.
+Placing the television above the fireplace makes it much easier to arrange the furniture.
+With the proper wall mounting kit, you can comfortably enjoy hours of watching movies or binging your favorite shows at eye level.
+In the process, you won’t be sacrificing the look and feel of a cozy fire.
+Instead, you will have an easy-to-control, realistic warmth and safe and energy-efficient ambiance.